 Contact your local animal control agency.
 It may be a division of the police department, the humane society, the health department, or some other organization.
 They will have forms for you to fill out with information about the attack.
 The agency may want to consult you during the investigation.
 Cooperate with their requests so they have a thorough report about what happened.

 Filing a Lawsuit for a Dog Bite Injury

 Anyone who suffers a dog bite injury in California has a two-year statute of limitations for hiring a Long Beach personal injury lawyer, filing a lawsuit, and pursuing damages.
 It’s also important to remember that the plaintiff must prove that his or her damages were the result of a dog bite and that he or she suffered the bite while lawfully present at the incident’s location.
 Dog owners owe a duty of care to lawful visitors on their private property, and to the general public when taking their dogs into public spaces.

-Contact a Long Beach Dog Bite Lawyer If You Have Been Bitten
+Call a Long Beach Dog Bite Lawyer Today

 Winning a dog bite case in California is fairly simple.
-A plaintiff must only prove that he or she was lawfully present at the location the bite took place, and the dog actually bit him or her and caused injury.
+A plaintiff must only prove that he or she was lawfully present at the location the bite took place, and the dog actually bit him or her and caused injury such as puncture wounds.
 The logic behind this strict liability is that dog owners must be willing to shoulder the liability for injuries their dogs cause if they wish to keep them.
 Anyone in the Southern California region that has suffered a dog bite should look to qualified and reliable legal counsel to manage their cases.
-At Harting Simkins & Ryan, LLP, we work tirelessly on behalf of our clients to secure the compensation they need to return to normal life.
-Call our office at (562) 981-1010 or contact us online to schedule a consultation about your dog bite case, and we will let you know how a Long Beach dog bite attorney at our firm can help.
+At the law firm of Harting Simkins & Ryan, LLP, our Long Beach personal injury lawyers work tirelessly on behalf of our clients to secure the compensation they need to return to normal life.
+Call our office at (562) 981-1010 or contact us online to schedule a consultation about your dog bite case, and we will let you know how a Long Beach dog bite attorney at our Los Angeles county law firm can help.